nesi/hpc_training/_lessons/maui-and-mahuika/04-migration.md

 * Due to two-factor authentication and the "lander" node, ssh and scp are more complicated to set up, see XXX.

 * The Pan _/projects_ directory was a symlink to _/gpfs1m/projects_, _/gpfs1m_ being the root of Pan's entire main GPFS filesystem.
-There was never a need for you to mention _/gpfs1m_, however it often appeared in output and so found its way into many batch scripts.
+There was never actually a need to mention _/gpfs1m_, however it often appeared in output and so found its way into many batch scripts.
 On Mahuika _/gpfs1m_ does not exist, so use _/projects_.

 * Mahuikia uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
 This makes Pan's optional Slurm constraints "wm", "sb" and "avx" obsolete.
 The build nodes have different names too XXX